 Puppy Tips for the First Week

-- 5. Consider placing a watch or clock in their bed to mimic littermate heartbeats
+5. Consider placing a watch, clock or a heartbeat sheep in their bed to mimic littermate heartbeats

 There's a lot going on in your puppy's world.
 A collar helps them stay comfortable and reassured in all their new environments.